On the discriminant locus of a generic projection: Duality of smooth discriminant

 \subsection{The setup}

-Throughout this section, we use an opposite convention from the introduction—We take a linear section of $X$ and a generic projection of the dual variety $X^{\perp}$ to a lower-dimensional subspace.
+Throughout this section, we use the convention opposite to that of the introduction: We take a linear section of $X$ and a generic projection of the dual variety $X^{\perp}$ to a lower-dimensional linear subspace.
 (Note that by classical projective duality, we can switch the roles of $X$ and $X^{\perp}$.)

 Let $\mathbb PV$ be a linear subspace of $\mathbb P^N$.
 We consider the intersection $X\cap \mathbb PV$ and denote it as $X_V$.
 We denote $X_{V}^{\perp}$ the dual variety with respect to the embedding $X_V\subseteq \mathbb PV$.
 We denote $I_\mathbb P^N$ to be the "0-th order" incidence subvariety